BartDeWaal/ERPN/README.md

 Commands that are listed as starting with ! mean to combine with alt.
 So for example "!m" means alt-m.

+You can move a marker up and down using the arrows.
+You can then use t to copy (take) that value to the end of the stack, or you can run any function to first copy the selected item to the end of the stack and then run the function.

 ## Todo
 ### Short term
  * Rethink all keyboard shortcuts